The Gold-bearded Man: Synopsis

-He met with two soldiers, and they traveled together in search of work.
+He met with two soldiers and they traveled together in search of work.
 A king hired the soldiers as coachmen and the prince as his companion.
 The jealous soldiers told him the prince had claimed that if he were made the king's steward, he could ensure that no grain was lost from the king's store; if he set the prince to separate wheat and barley, it would show what his boasting was worth.
 The king had two enormous sacks mixed and ordered the prince to separate them.
 The wood dove, who was the king of the wood doves, had his fellow doves sort them.
 The king appointed him steward.

 This made the soldiers more jealous.
-They then told the king that the prince had claimed that were he in charge of the royal treasures, he would ensure that none were lost; if the king had a ring from the princess's finger thrown in the stream, it would show what his boasting was worth.
-The king did so, and the duck, who was the king of the ducks, had his ducks find it.
+They then told the king that the prince had claimed that were he in charge of the royal treasures, he would ensure that none were lost.
+If the king had a ring from the princess's finger thrown in the stream, it would show what his boasting was worth.
+The king did so and the duck, who was the king of the ducks, had his ducks find it.
 The king appointed him in charge of his treasures.

 The soldiers now claimed that the prince had said he knew of a child who could speak every language and play every musical instrument.
 The king thought this was magic, which he had tried to learn, and ordered the prince to produce the child, as a third task or be dragged to death.
 The stork brought the child to him.
-The king married him to his daughter, and asked how he had done it.
-The prince told him, and the king had the soldiers driven away with whips.
+The king married him to his daughter and asked how he had done it.
+The prince told him and the king had the soldiers driven away with whips.

 Analysis

 Tale type

 The Hungarian National Catalogue of Folktales (MNK) classifies the tale as type AaTh 502, Az aranyszakállú ember ("The Man with the Golden Beard"): a king captures or is brought as his prisoner a man with golden beard; the king's son throws a ball or arrow on the golden-bearded man's cage and lets it escape; the prince is expelled to the forest, but meets the same golden-bearded man who promises to be his servant.
-The Hungarian type corresponds to type ATU 502, "The Wild Man as Helper", or the international Aarne-Thompson-Uther Index.
+The Hungarian type corresponds to type ATU 502, "The Wild Man as a Helper", or the international Aarne-Thompson-Uther Index.

 Motifs

-Elisabeth Rona-Sklárek noted that in this tale the theme of the "Wild Man" appeared in connection with the theme of the "grateful animals".
+Elisabeth Rona-Sklárek noted that in this tale the theme of the "wild man" appeared in connection with the theme of the "grateful animals".

-"The Hairy Man" and "Iron John" also feature the freeing of a strange prisoner as the start of the story.
+"The Hairy Man" and "Iron John" also feature the freeing of a strange wild man prisoner as the start of the story.

 The sparing of the animals, and their aid, also feature in "The Three Princes and their Beasts", "The Two Brothers", and "The Queen Bee".

 "The Grateful Beasts" and "Ferdinand the Faithful and Ferdinand the Unfaithful" combine the animal motif with that of the hero having to match someone's lying brags, which is also found without it, in "Boots and the Troll", "Thirteenth", "Esben and the Witch", and "Dapplegrim".